Give the gift small icon

 A Home Inventory App That Captures More Than an Inventory of 'Stuff'

 Case in point: home inventory apps.
 Is that your tool of choice?
-Don’t get us wrong, we know inventory apps are critical across industries and even in private households.
+Don’t get us wrong, inventory apps are critical across industries and even in private households.
 But they are unifunctional.
 These apps are administrative in orientation with not a whisper of fun or human connection.
 They support management and listing of large volumes of objects with hyper specific meta data fields so you can keep track of them and their value.
-In our opinion, that’s a lot of work for a very limited scope of value and use to you!
+In our opinion, that’s a lot of work for a very limited scope of value to you.

 Let’s Review the Newcomer: Artifcts